 Skip to main content

-Take Action: Comment on the Fairview Park Master Plan
+Take Action: Comment on the Fairview Park Master Plan.

 Fairview Park is 208 acres with 125 acres of native habitat communities.
 These are the last vestiges of natural lands available in Costa Mesa.
 Preserving them is our ethical duty and is simultaneously important for the City’s legacy.
 Costa Mesa is presently updating the Fairview Park Master Plan, which will dictate allowed uses and requirements for the entire park for decades to come.
 Nature needs your voice.